legokiss/pvm/README.md

 `pip install virtualenv`

-add `source /path/to/pvm.sh` in .zshrc or .bashrc. and then "source .zshr    c" for example.
+add `source /path/to/pvm.sh` in .zshrc or .bashrc. and then "source .zshrc" for example.

 ### usage